open-vianu/vianu-fraudcrawler/CONTRIBUTING.md

-# Contributing to Vianu
+# Contributing to vianu-fraudcrawler

-First, let us thank you for considering contributing to Vianu!
+First, let us thank you for considering contributing to vianu-fraudcrawler!
 Your involvement is vital to the project's success.

 ## How Can You Contribute?